visarnik/DevOpsUpskillDemo/README.md

 [![SonarCloud](https://sonarcloud.io/images/project_badges/sonarcloud-white.svg)](https://sonarcloud.io/summary/new_code?id=visarnik_DevOpsUpskillDemo)
 # Node.js - Demo Web Application

+This demo demostrates how can be created fully automated environment for automated deployments of kubernetes apps by using Terrafor as IaC tool, and Argocd as GitOps tool

+Once you have the environment up and running you will be able to deploy your apps just by uploading their manifest files

+For purposes of the demo we will deploy a sample node.js application, but you can deploy any app that is eligable to run on Kubernetes
 ### Pre-reqs
 This demo is configured to run on Amazon EKS, so you will need the following:
   - Terraform required_version = ">= 0.14"